 This document has been established for information purposes only.
-It has no in any way approved by the European Commission. ot been adopted The European Commission does not guarantee the accuracy of the information does it accept responsibility for any use made thereof.
-Users should the necessary precautions before using this information, which they use entiry risk. herefore take all
+It has not been adopted or in any way approved by the European Commission.

+The European Commission does not guarantee the accuracy of the information provided, nor does it accept responsibility for any use made thereof.
+Users should therefore take all necessary precautions before using this information, which they use entirely at their own risk.